Improving physical self-determination

 From family planning to preventing violence

 KfW supports these efforts and is financing a reproductive health and pandemic resilience programme on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ).
 The goal is to help ensure that as many women and girls as possible in the project area have access to contraception and are familiar with the corresponding contraceptive methods.
 This is where the non-governmental organisation MSI Nigeria comes into play.
-The NGO works in Nigeria with 550 public clinics, numerous mobile teams and 40 health assistants as part of the KfW-funded project.
+The NGO works in Nigeria with 628 public health centres, numerous mobile teams and 40 health assistants as part of the KfW-funded project.

 Overall, the project integrates a wide range of topics that address the needs of young people.
 These include preventing unwanted pregnancies, after-care following abortions, screening for cervical cancer, and menstrual hygiene.